The Diversity Committee is a standing subcommittee of the CCLA Membership Committee, tasked with identifying and determining the overall

 In her spare time on the weekends, you can find Asfrah at the Ottawa Farmer's Market [Landsdowne Park & Westboro locations] .
 She is actively involved in her spouse's woodworking pursuits.
 She manages sales and marketing and contributes to the artistic design of pieces.

 David was called to the Bar of Ontario in 2016.
-He graduated from the University of Ottawa common law program and completed his articles with Lisa Sharp.
-He is now an associate lawyer at Vanier and Associates.
+He is an associate lawyer at Nelligan O’Brien Payne and is a member of the Family Law Group.

 David mainly practices family law, and he has a particular interest in same-sex and LGBT family law issues.

-Outside of work, he is part of the A2Justice (A2J) Coalition, a group advocating for increased access to justice and decreased barriers to the legal profession.
+Outside of work, he is active member of the CCLA.
+Besides the Diversity Committee, David is also part of the CCLA’s Annual Institute of Family Law planning committee.
+David is a member of the A2Justice (A2J) Coalition, a group advocating for increased access to justice and decreased barriers to the legal profession.
 During law school, he competed in the Walsh Family Law Moot and was an executive member of the uOttawa OUTLaw student group.

 David practices in English, and he also speaks conversational French and Cantonese.